sanjanasitaraman/shwiufblweafb/README.md

 If this function returns 1, then it successfully found the command.
 If it returns 0, the command was not found.

 ### Linux shell general commands
 If there was no pipe, redirection, and it was not a command I needed to handle seperately, I used fork and execvp to normally execute the command, using the argument given.

+## Design Decesions
+I decided to implement piping and redirection similarily since they both required executing two sets of commands both before and after an operator.
+I chose to first check for piping and redirection first, since they would need to be handled the soonest.
+When checking for builtin commands, it was simpler if I created a seperate function cmd_handler() and passed in the argument (argv).
+This way I could also proceed depending on the output of that cmd_handler() and whether it was a success or a failure.

 ## Video Presentation